houzhj/Statistics/01_Delta_Method.md

 $$\sqrt{n}(g(\overline{X})-g(\mu)) \rightarrow N(0,\sigma^2 g'(\mu)^2)$$

-### The goals of this study are to
-- Calculate the variance of a random variable (which is a function of another random variables with known distribution, including the true values of the distribution parameters).
-- Compare the theoretical variance (based on the Delta Method) with the simulation-based variances.
+## Part 2 - Examples

-### Two distribution (of the original random variable) are consider:
+**Two distribution (of the original random variable) are consider:**
 - Normal
 - Exponential

-### Three $g(.)$ functions applied to the original random variable to generate a new random variable) are considered:
+**Three $g(.)$ functions applied to the original random variable to generate a new random variable) are considered**
 - $g(x) = 2x$
 - $g(x) = 1/x$
 - $g(x) = x^2$

 All of these funcstion satisfies that $g'(\mu)$ exists and $g'(\mu) \ne 0$.

-## Examples
+**The goals of this study are to**
+- Calculate the variance of a random variable (which is a function of another random variables with known distribution, including the true values of the distribution parameters).
+- Compare the theoretical variance (based on the Delta Method) with the simulation-based variances.

 ```python
 n_experiment = 1000
 sample_size  = 1000
 ```

-## Example 1 - Normal Distribution (10,5)
+### Example 1 - Normal Distribution (10,5)
 $$\sqrt{n}(\overline{X}-\mu) \rightarrow N(0,\sigma^2)$$

 Generate a sample with 1000 obserbatins for the original random variable and calculate the sample mean.